 According to tradition, the fire that destroyed the second temple was set on the day Alexander the Great was born, 21 July 356 BC.
 The historian Plutarch coincided with the burning of the temple with the birth of Alexander.
 According to Plutarch Artemis was preoccupied with Alexander’s delivery that night so she couldn’t protect her temple from destruction.
 This was interpreted as the extinction of the Persians.

-Accordingly, 22 years later, Alexander the Great defeated the Persian army (the battle of Granicus in 334 BC).
-King Alexander liberated the Greek cities of Asia Minor and greeted them warmly in Ephesus.
 Alexander the Great was aware of the rumors of Goddess Artemis overseeing the delivery of his birth and was not able to protect her temple.
 According to the legend Alexander offered to cover the cost of rebuilding the destroyed temple with his name mentioned on columns.
-However, the citizen of Ephesus did not want a mortal’s name written on their temple.
+However, the citizens of Ephesus did not want a mortal’s name written on their temple.
 But it would be inappropriate to say “no” to a king as Alexander in the face of such generosity.
 Eventually, Ephesians turned down King Alexander’s offer with a wise answer.
 They said;

 “ lt was not fit for a God such as himself to build a temple for another God”.
 In the end, honored Alexander gave special privileges to the city of Ephesus.